ralph-groupscholar/groupscholar-roster-reconciler/README.md

 - Use `--ignore` to skip volatile fields (e.g., `last_login`) in the diff.
 - Use `--summary-only` when you only need totals + rates.
 - Use `--max-detail` to cap the number of added/removed/updated entries shown.
+- Use `--db-log` to persist run summaries to Postgres (requires the JDBC jar + env vars).

 ## Example Output (Summary)
 ```